Legal Bill Review vs. E-Billing Software

 Q: Can attorney-led legal bill review work alongside my existing e-billing platform?

 A: Yes.
 Attorney-led legal bill review is designed to complement existing e-billing systems, not replace them.
-Where e-billing continues to handle invoice intake, routing, and spend reporting, attorney-led review operates on top of that workflow, analyzing invoices for errors and guideline violations that the platform's rules-based system is not designed to catch.
+Where e-billing continues to handle invoice intake, routing, and spend reporting, attorney-led review operates as an extension of that workflow, analyzing invoices for errors and guideline violations that the platform's rules-based system is not designed to catch.

 Q: What billing errors does attorney-led review catch that e-billing software misses?